RackHD/docs/docs/rackhd/install_os.rst

-ipAddr      String   **required** The assigned static IP address gateway     String   **required** The gateway. netmask     String   **required** The subnet mask. vlanId      String   *optional*   The VLAN ID.
+ipAddr      String   **required** The assigned static IP address gateway     String   **required** The gateway. netmask     String   **required** The subnet mask. vlanId      Number   *optional*   The VLAN ID.
 This is an array of integers (0-4095)
 =========== ======== ============ ============================================